Search for Important Questions

 1. Which characteristic does not indicate the disparity in human rights?

-3. Which component is not included in Biotic component?
+3. Which is not defined as decomposer?

 1. Write an essay on any one of the following topics: (a) Human Rights (b) Dowry System (c) Women Empowerment (d) Role of Social Media in Education (e) Role of Women in Politics.